- S/4HANA has very high customization or SAP enhancement adjustment overhead.

 SAP’s Proposal on Custom Code Usage

-SAP proposes that very few custom coded objects for SAP systems are actually used.
-SAP has proposed that for companies that plan to implement S/4HANA, that the custom code is evaluated for removal.
-This has been a long-term strategy by SAP to get customers to use standard functionality, the problem being, SAP is always sold with the amount of functionality that will meet the customers being overstated, which we covered in the article How to Understand the Overamapping of ERP to Functionality.
+SAP proposes that very few custom coded objects for SAP systems are used.
+SAP has suggested that for companies that plan to implement S/4HANA, that the custom code is evaluated for removal.
+This has been a long-term strategy by SAP to get customers to use standard functionality.
+The problem being SAP is always sold with the amount of functionality that will meet the customers being overstated, which we covered in the article How to Understand the Overamapping of ERP to Functionality.
 This leads to the question of how much custom code in SAP systems is relied upon by customers.

 SAP Nation 2.0 on the Percentage

-The book from SAP Nation 2.0 provides an explanation of how much custom code is used.
+The book from SAP Nation 2.0 explains how much custom code is used.